The Bureau of Magical Things

 The Bureau of Magical Things is an Australian drama television series created by Jonathan M. Shiff and developed by Jonathan M. Shiff and Mark Shirrefs that premiered in Australia on Eleven on 8 July 2018, and aired through 2 November 2018.
 In the United States, the series debuted on Nickelodeon on 8 October 2018; it later moved to TeenNick where it was broadcast from 15 October to 8 November 2018.
 The series stars Kimie Tsukakoshi, Elizabeth Cullen, Mia Milnes, Julian Cullen, Rainbow Wedell, Jamie Carter, and Christopher Sommers.
 The Bureau of Magical Things was renewed for a second season in November 2019, which premiered on 10 July 2021 on 10 Shake, and aired through 8 August 2021.

 Premise

 The human and magic worlds co-existed in harmony, but as technology advanced, the magic world was pushed back, and fairies and other magical creatures became endangered species.
 Now, someone wants to change that and restore magic to its rightful place.
 When Kyra uncovers a threat to both the human and magic worlds, she must try to unite humans, elves, and fairies in order to save them all.
-Kyra and Peter must solve the mystery of who the enigmatic figure is and how they will achieve their goal.
+The Bureau must solve the mystery of who the enigmatic figure is and how they will achieve their goal.
 The investigation leads them to uncover secrets in both the human and magic worlds that no one could have imagined.